Order your copy from amazon.com or your local bookseller now!

 Reiki is a system, and Reiki is spiritual energy

 The name Reiki, pronounced ray-key, comes from the Japanese words rei, meaning spirit, and ki, meaning energy.
-Another translation used by my Reiki teacher, Frans Stiene, is True Self.
+Another translation used is True Self.
 So we could say that the word has two meanings, referring both to a Japanese system of meditative techniques and to our True Self.

 You can see both of these meanings reflected in Ariel’s story.
 The story starts with a specific state of mind and meditative practice that I have learned from the system of Reiki.
 In addition, the connection that occurred through this practice is one in which Ariel and I each were able to shine the light of our True Self, our inner essence, which contains so much love and compassion and peace that all healing possibility exists within it.

 In this book, I will use the term Reiki to describe various meditative practices to help us to remember our True Self (which is comprised of spiritual energy and which I like to call our “true heart”) in order to achieve healing.
 I will share many stories of how these specific practices have helped to illuminate the true heart of both the practitioner and the horse.
 I have found over many years of practice that sharing these Reiki meditations with our animals brings profound peacefulness.
 Meditating with our horses is a simple path to achieving wellness for all.